OmarCloud20/CDKTF-Tutorial/README.md

 ### Option 1: Utilize an existing S3 bucket and DynamoDB to configure the S3 Remote Backend.

 1. From Step 2, while we still have the virtual environment activated, let's open the project directory using our choice of an Integrated Development Environment (IDE).
-In my case, I'm using [Visual Studios Code](https://code.visualstudio.com/) which I downloaded from the `Ubuntu Software Store`.
-Run `code .` on the terminal to open the project directory via VS Code.
+In my case, I'm using [Visual Studio Code](https://code.visualstudio.com/) which I downloaded from the `Ubuntu Software Store`.
+Run `code .` on the terminal to open the project directory in VS Code.

 2. Navigate to `main.py` file and add the AWS provider construct to the imports section: